 Our concern here is with clarifying the benefits of formalizing the process of strategic planning.

-By the word 'formal' with regard to strategic planning we are referring to the extent to which roles in or contributions to corporate strategic planning are structured in the organization of the planning process, and the activities of the persons involved are governed by explicit procedures.
-These activities are primarily discussions that lead to the taking of strategic decisions.
+By 'formal' I the extent to which roles in, or contributions to, corporate strategic planning are structured in the organization of the planning process.
+Additionally, the activities of the persons involved are governed by explicit procedures.
+These activities are primarily data focused discussions that lead to the taking of strategic decisions.

 These deliberations are informed by evidence gathered and analyzed in preparation for and during the planning process.